What works in tech recruitment: our data vs. ChatGPT estimates

 Behind every CPC, there’s a story of context, timing, and human factors that the AI model can’t fully capture.

-Recruiting in Poland is about long-term relationships, connections, and referrals – not just pouring money into ad campaigns and hoping for unicorns.
-Our best hires came from direct LinkedIn outreach, genuine referrals, and honest emails.
+Recruiting in Poland, like everywhere else, is about building long-term relationships, connections, and referrals — not just pouring money into ad campaigns and hoping for unicorns.
+The path to candidates has its own texture, and that’s something ChatGPT still doesn’t quite capture 🌝

 About the author